finnwurtz/Python-Spotify-Popular/README.md

 # Spopularity
-This program uses the Pandas library to analyze popularity of artists on Spotify's curated playlists.
+This program uses the Pandas library to analyze the popularity of artists on Spotify's curated playlists.